rob-blackbourn/jetblack-example-map/README.md

 These are the actual pixels on the screen, represented as a vertical and horizontal grid.
 There are a fixed number of dots in the horizontal and vertical direction.
-The points atart at zero at the top left and increase right and down.
+The points start at zero at the top left and increase right and down.

 #### Tile Points